Ireland Travel Update – January 2021

-As travel restrictions slowly begin to ease - we have created this COVID-19 Hub to share with you the latest information on Ireland's re-opening and the safety measures in place.
+Welcome to our COVID-19 hub it has been created to share with you the latest information on what's happening in Ireland and the safety measures in place for future travel.

-Ireland, like the rest of Europe is presently experiencing a 2nd wave of COVID-19 infections.
-To deal with this effectively, short term restrictions have been implemented moving to level 5 in the framework.
-These restrictions will run until 01 December to reduce the level of cases.
+Ireland like a number of other countries in Europe, is presently experiencing a 3rd wave of COVID-19 infections.
+To deal with this effectively, short-term restrictions have been implemented moving to level 5 of the framework and are due to remain in place until the 31st January 2021.
+The Irish government continues to monitor the situation daily.

 Book with Confidence